shakes76/PatternAnalysis-2023/recognition/45339961_ViT/README.md

 7. **MLP Head**:
     - This is the output layer of the architecture.
 It converts the learned features of an input to a class output.
 Since this is a classification problem, this would be called the "classifier head".

-## 2.3 Problem It Solves
+## 2.3.
+Problem It Solves
-While the base Transformer architecture has become the standard for natural language processing (NLP) tasks, its applications to computer vision is limited.
-In vision, attention is either applied in conjunction with convolutional networks, or used to replace certain components of convolutional networks while keeping their overall structure in place.
-The paper demonstrates that a Transformer designed for vision (where an image is converted to a sequence of patches then continued as usual) can have comparable or even superior performance on image classification tasks when compared to convolutional networks.
+The base transformer architecture has become the standard for natural language processing (NLP) tasks due to their computation efficiency and scalability.
+However, its applications in computer vision (CV) is limited.
+In CV, convolutional neural networks (CNN) have remained dominant, but there have been several attempts to apply attention mechanisms to CV tasks.
+These attempts have either applied attention in conjunction with CNNs, or replaced certain components of CNNs while keeping their overall structure in place.
+The viT paper [1] explores how a transformer can be applied to CV tasks by converting an image into a sequence of patches, then continuing as usual.
+It was found that on mid-sized datasets, the ViT model had modest accuracy compared to CNNs.
+However, on large datasets, the ViT model had comparable or even superior performance to CNNs.

-The benefit of using Vision Transformers is that they are not as sensitive to data augmentation as convolutional networks.
-This means that they can train on smaller datsets.
-On top of this, Vision Transformers can learn gloabl features of images.
-This is due to them being able to attend to any part of the image, regardless of its location.
-This is especially useful for tasks such as object detection.
+The benefit of using Vision Transformers is that, once pretrained on large amounts of data, they can outperform modern convolutional networks in multiple benchmarks while requiring fewer computational resources to train.
+Furthermore, ViTs offer advantages in scenarios where global dependencies and contextual understanding are crucial, such as object detection.

+This project's implementation attempts to solve the problem of binary classification of Alzheimer's on the ADNI dataset.

 # 3. Dependencies & Requirements
 To run all the files within this repository, a conda environment can be created using the provided